 An extra on the Madman disc is a Standard-def transfer of An Evening of Edgar Allan Poe, an hour-long TV special from 1970.
 It’s been on disc before, but with a grievous error — the studio accessed a 16mm film print of the show, a pale and blurry copy, not realizing that it the original show was shot on 2″ videotape.
 The real master has finally been accessed.
 It’s still NTSC video from that year, which is none too pretty, but quality-wise it’s head and shoulders above previous releases.
 Price recites four Poe stories, The Tell-Tale Heart, The Cask of Amontillado, The Sphinx, and The Pit and the Pendulum, with each story extending into a partial re-enactment.
 It’s obviously for the core Price fans.
 The great actor carries the mission out in the perfect positive spirit.

 Steve Haberman contributes a commentary for this show as well, complementing a longish featurette in which the co-producer / director Kenneth Johnson tells his side of the story.
-When Johnson was working in TV he saw the possibility of interesting Price in a one-man show.
+When Johnson was working in TV he saw the possibility of interesting Price in a one-man venue.
 Happily, he discovered that the actor was open to all new opportunities, especially such a one-man showcase.